 Athens is a world city embracing cuisines from all around the globe.
 Today you can find Michelin-starred Italian, French, and even Japanese-inspired restaurants on the streets of Athens.
 There are even many Athenian Michelin Green Star restaurants that focus on sustainability.

-If you’re a fine-dining foodie in hot pursuit of a great Michelin-starred dining experience, you might want to add a few of the following to your next Athens food tour.
+If you’re a fine-dining foodie in hot pursuit of a great Michelin-starred dining experience, you might want to add a few of the following to your next food trip to Athens.

 Nolan